The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 4. Numerous resorts, inns, and hotels for any budget

-Unlike some of Mexico’s other destinations, Puerto Morelos doesn’t have so many high-rise hotels, just a few exclusive ones which are worth exploring. (more about it further down in this post)
+Unlike some of Mexico’s other destinations, Puerto Morelos doesn’t have many high-rise hotels; just a few exclusive ones worth exploring. (more about it further down in this post)

-One of the main reasons people visit the Mexico Caribbean coastline is to enjoy its white-sand beaches.
+One of the main reasons people visit the Mexican Caribbean coastline is to enjoy its white-sand beaches.
 Once again, Puerto Morelos won’t disappoint!

 Thanks to the reef, the swells coming into Puerto Morelos are small.
-This is great for families, snorkel lovers, and people who love swimming.
+This is great for families, snorkelers, and swimmers.

 Plus, it’s incredibly picturesque, with the turquoise ocean offset by white sands.
 Walk along the shore and drink in the beauty of the surf and sea.

-INSIDER TIP – please be aware that in the past few years, the beaches on the Mexican Caribbean coast have been plagued with lots of Sargasso weed.
-This is random and unpredictable although it’s usually a spring/summer event.
-Having said that, as you can see from this post there are many other things to do in Puerto Morelos that I hope this issue doesn’t defer you from coming.
+INSIDER TIP – Please be aware that over the past few years, the beaches along the Mexican Caribbean coast have been plagued by a lot of Sargassum weed.
+This is random and unpredictable, although it’s usually a spring/summer event.
+Having said that, as you can see from this post, there are many other things to do in Puerto Morelos that I hope this issue doesn’t deter you from coming.

 6. Great Beach Restaurants

-One of the things visitors to Puerto Morelos rave about is the amazing food.
+One of the things visitors to Puerto Morelos rave about is the fantastic food.
 Since this is a fishing village right on the ocean, this destination is famous for its seafood.

 But if you aren’t a fan of ceviche, fried fish, octopus, or shrimp, don’t worry!
 There’s also an abundance of great Mexican restaurants, as well as restaurants offering international cuisine.

 If you don’t mind making a short trip up to the Azul Beach Resort Riviera Cancun, you might want to visit Le Chique.
-This famous restaurant is run by Chef Jonatan Luna and is considered one of the best restaurants in all of Latin America.
+This famous restaurant, run by Chef Jonatan Luna, is considered one of the best in Latin America.

 Tip: If you love seafood, try ordering the catch of the day while you’re in Puerto Morelos.
 I promise you won’t be sorry!

-Another Iconic spot where to eat in Puerto Morelos is EL Merkadito del Mar, right at the beginning of the beach close to the main square.
+Another Iconic spot to eat in Puerto Morelos is EL Mercadito del Mar, right at the beginning of the beach, close to the main square.

-The Yucatan is made up primarily of limestone, which is water-soluble.
-Over time, underground rivers can eat away at the bedrock, forming deep caverns and pools.
+Cenotes are Sinkholes, and they have been formed in the Yucatán Peninsula because of its terrain composition of limestone, which is water-soluble.
+Over time, underground rivers can erode the bedrock, forming deep caverns and pools.

 Sometimes the roofs of these underground caverns break open, exposing deep water-filled sinkholes, or “cenotes.”
 Some of them are cavernous, others are completely open to the sky, and others are half-open.
 Each one is unique.